 Georgia Southwestern provides students with modern housing to complement their college experience.
 Specific information concerning these options can be found on the Residence Life website.
-A \$50 application fee must be submitted with the student-housing contract.
+A \$50 one-time application fee is required for student- housing contracts.

 MISCELLANEOUS FEES AND CHARGES FOR STUDENTS